captn3m0/cosmere-books/README.md

 ![Books in the Cosmere](https://i.imgur.com/NymmBq4.png)

-Scripts to generate books from the [Cosmere]() using various public sources.
+Scripts to generate books from the [Cosmere](https://coppermind.net/wiki/Cosmere) using various public sources.
 Currently supports the following books:

 1. Oathbringer (Serialized till Chapter 32)
 2. Way of Kings Reread
 3. Words of Radiance Reread
 4. Edgedancer Reread
 5. Way of Kings Prime
-6. Oathbringer Reread
+6. Oathbringer Reread (Ongoing)
 7. Skyward (Serialized till Chapter 15)
 8. Defending Elysium

 For obvious reasons, the converted ebooks are not part of this repo.
 You must download and run the script on your own machine to generate the copies.

 The code for this is mostly adapted from [hoshruba](https://github.captnemo.in/hoshruba).